amazon-orders for Python

 named_tunnel = ngrok.connect(name="my_tunnel_name")

-The connect method takes kwargs as well, which allows us to pass additional properties that are supported by ngrok.
+The connect method takes kwargs as well, which allows us to pass additional tunnel configurations that are supported by ngrok, as documented here.

 This package puts the default ngrok binary on our path, so all features of ngrok are available on the command line.